Graveflo/nfind/README.md

   echo path
 ```

 lists every file in pwd that does not have a nim extension.
-Globs are always
+Filters evaluate
-relative to the seach path for simplicity.
+in order.
+Globs must always be relative to the seach path for simplicity.

 ```nim
 echo [GlobFilter(incl: true, glob: "{*.nim,*.nims}")].includes("./file.nims")